10 Essential HR Policies and Procedures

 The workplace is constantly evolving and modernizing, and it's important for your HR policies to reflect that.
 Not every business invests time in updating its policies and procedures, as demonstrated by the fact that 63% of Americans say their employer still has no social media policy.

-The exact list of policies you need to include in your employee handbook will depend on a number of factors, the size, location, industry, and the unique needs of your organization.
+The exact list of policies you need to include in your employee handbook will depend on a number of factors, the size, location, industry, the HRIS software you use, and the unique needs of your organization.
 However, there are several key policies that most organizations deem necessary to have, regardless of circumstances.

 Code of conduct